-Microsoft has announced that they will end support for Windows 7 and older versions on Jan 14, 2020, pushing all users to move to Windows 10.
+Microsoft has has ended support for Windows 7 and older versions on Jan 14, 2020, pushing all users to move to Windows 10.
 While there are many benefits to implementing Windows 10, including standardization, reduced costs and security, this switch can seem overwhelming to IT teams who are less familiar with pharmaceutical labs and validated lab equipment.
 And, a Windows 10 upgrade of your instrument PCs can often take many years for larger organizations, requiring a dedicated team to manage and implement the upgrade on a global basis.

 To help answer some of the most common questions we hear from our Life Science customers, we turned to Neil Whitworth, OneSource Information Services Global Lead and Tony Jahn, OneSource IT Center of Excellence Lead.
 Below you will find an excerpt from our recent conversation including the six steps you need to follow to ensure a successful upgrade.

 Neil: I've invited Tony who is currently working with some of our biggest customers on Windows 10 upgrade projects here today to ask him some of the questions that we often hear from customers both big and small.
 And one of the questions that's normally front and center in conversations is, "Is a Windows 10 upgrade really worth the time and effort?"